 Just because you are under 21 does not mean that you cannot be arrested for a DUI.
-Furthermore, if you are under 21 you are treated differently than a person with a regular DUI.
-Often times prosecutors will treat people arrested for a DUI under 21 harsher than that of a person over 21.
-Prosecutors look at this crime as more offensive than a regular DUI because a person under 21 should not be drinking because they are under the legal drinking age of 21.
+Furthermore, if you are under 21, you are treated differently than a person with a regular DUI.
+Often times, prosecutors will treat people arrested for a DUI under 21 harsher than that of a person over 21.
+Prosecutors look at this crime as more offensive than a regular DUI because a person under 21 should not be drinking, as they are under the legal drinking age of 21.

 What is the difference between a DUI and DUI under 21?

 It is illegal to drink alcohol while you are under the age of 21.
 As such, the state of Florida has made a zero-tolerance approach toward drinking and driving while you are under 21.
 If you are caught drinking and driving with a breath alcohol level of above .02, your license will be suspended for six (6) months.
 This is different from a regular DUI, where there is a license suspension if you blow a breath alcohol level above .08.
 The other penalties for a regular DUI and a DUI are under 21 are very nearly identical.

 How long will your license be suspended for a DUI under 21?

 As with any regular DUI, a DUI under 21 can have a criminal court suspension and an administrative (department of highway and safety motor vehicles) suspension.

 The administrative suspension takes effect if you blow over the legal limit or you refuse to provide a breath, blood or urine sample.
 The legal limit for a regular DUI in the state of Florida is .08.
 However, if you are under 21, you are not allowed to have an alcohol level of above a .02.
 If you blow a breath or blood alcohol level over .02, then your license will be suspended for six (6) months.
 On the other hand, if you refuse to provide a breath, blood or urine sample then your license will be suspended for twelve (12) months if this is your first refusal and eighteen (18) months if this is your second refusal.